Taxes

 Policy Solutions

-• Avoid risky tax policy proposals, especially constitutional restrictions, that would make it harder for the state to pay its bills and improve Kansas residents’ quality of life, including in areas of education, infrastructure, public safety, water and agricultural protections, and other investments that help our communities thrive.
+Avoid risky tax policy, especially constitutional restrictions and flat tax proposals, that would make it harder for the state to pay its bills and improve Kansas residents’ quality of life, including in areas of education, infrastructure, public safety, water and agricultural protections, and other investments that help our communities thrive.